nakulmehra677/travelopia/README.md

   - **`/styles/`**: Contains files that are required for styling
       - `color.js`: Contains colour codes.
       - `theme.js`: Contains the default props and overridden styles of MUI components

+## How to use this app

+This app contains two pages

+### `/`

+This is the app's home page where the user can see a list of flights and some of their details like flightNumber, airline, origin, destination, departureTime, status in the form of a table.
+Users can sort the column in ascending/descending order by clicking on the header title of the column.
+By clicking on each item, the app will redirect the user to the detailed page of that particular flight.

+### `/flight-details/*`

+This page shows a detailed view of a flight.
+There is also a button at the bottom through which user can go back to the home page.